Rafael-Kohn/eww_bar/README.md

-# eww_bar
+# eww_neon_bar
-A custom eww bar for ArchLinux
+A custom Neon eww bar for ArchLinux